shirha/Journey/entry.md

 b L X
 ```

-The freecells and homecells are gathered along with their indexes into the foundation and,
+The freecells and homecells are gathered along with their indexes into a foundation array and,
-the cascades are also gathered with there indexes by column into the cascades.
+the cascades are also gathered with there indexes by column into a cascades array.

 ```
 before sort